2i2c-org/team-compass/organization/value-proposition.md

 The value [our service model](./service-model.md) provides to key stakeholder personas.

 We create a high-bandwidth connection between those who **develop** open technology, those who **operate** it, and those who **use** it.
-We only develop infrastructure that serves the communities we manage it for.
+We develop infrastructure that serves the communities we manage it for, and make those infrastructure changes widely available.

 We also connect communities to each other, so a problem solved for one becomes a fix everyone shares, and we help funders invest in the open source they all rely on.
 Many groups can run a hub; the network we cultivate across these communities is what sets us apart, and the part we most want to grow.